-Chinese New Year officially starts today and with it comes a period filled with celebrations, superstitions, family gatherings and a lot of food.
-Eating traditional food is the typical way to celebrate it, but this generates a large amount of food waste in the hospitality sector.
+With Chinese New Year comes a period filled with celebrations, superstitions, family gatherings and a lot of food.
+Eating traditional food is a typical way to celebrate it, but this generates a large amount of food waste in the hospitality sector

 Spring rolls and dumpling are a sign of wealth, fish represents prosperity, and “nian gao” (glutinous rice) attracts success in business.
 With guests expecting to eat a great variety of traditional dishes, kitchens often end up cooking too much food, which generates food waste.
-In Singapore alone, 785,500 tonnes of food has been wasted in the past year - almost the same as throwing away two bowls of rice per person every day.
-This amount increases by up to 20% during Chinese New Year.
+In China, 17 to 18 tonnes of food are wasted every year.
+For the Chinese foodservice sector, the food that is wasted in the country is enough to feed on 30 to 50 million people.

 Reducing food waste delivers significant cost savings and contributes to saving the environment.
 It is a win-win for hospitality businesses.
-In Asia, Sofitel Bangkok Sukhumvit was one of the first establishments to implement Winnow in 2015.
+In China, Sofitel Kunming Hotel has been using Winnow since August 2017, and so far, they have managed to cut food waste in having and save more than 133,000 RMB.
 Today, in the region, almost 100 companies are using the Winnow system to reduce food waste.

 Based on our experience over the years, we’ve come up with 5 tips to reduce food waste during Chinese New Year: